powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/00-BuildToDoListEditor.md

 Congratulations!
 If you managed to follow this tutorial until this point, you have successfully implemented the **ToDoList** document model with its reducer operations and editor.

-Now you can move on to creating a [custom drive explorer](/docs/academy/BuildingUserExperiences/BuildingADriveExplorer) for your ToDolist document.
+Now you can move on to creating a [custom drive explorer](/docs/academy/BuildingUserExperiences/BuildingADriveExplorer) for your ToDoList document.
-Imagine you have many todolists sitting in a drive.
-A custom drive explorer will allow you to organize and track them at a glance. **Opening up a new world of possibilities to increase the functionality of your documents!**
+Imagine you have many ToDoLists sitting in a drive.
+A custom drive explorer will allow you to organize and track them at a glance, opening up a new world of possibilities to increase the functionality of your documents!